Student Services and Accommodation

-CEU (where MESPOM students spend their first year) is, by nature, an international university with the absolute majority of students being non-native to Hungary.
+CEU (where MESPOM students spend their first year) is, by nature, an international university with the absolute majority of students being non-native to Hungary or Austria.
 The welfare of international students is therefore at the centre of all CEU’s student services which are co-ordinated through the Student Life Office to:

 - organize student arrival and leaving procedures and assist with visa arrangements;

 - administer student registration for the purpose of residence in Hungary;

 - provide support with housing arrangements and maintain an apartment database;

 - oversee student enrollment in the CEU Health Insurance Plan and other medical insurance arrangements;

 - organize university-wide student social, cultural and out-of-class activities;

 - provide day-to-day assistance to students on an as-needed basis